-"The purpose of a Jesuit education is to assist in the formation of New Persons, transformed by the message of Christ.
-Those who graduate from our secondary schools should have acquired, in ways proportional to their age and maturity, a way of life that is in itself a proclamation of the charity of Christ, of the faith that comes from him, and of the justice he announced."
+The purpose of a Jesuit education is to assist in the formation of New Persons, transformed by the message of Christ.
+Those who graduate from our secondary schools should have acquired, in ways proportional to their age and maturity, a way of life that is in itself a proclamation of the charity of Christ, of the faith that comes from him, and of the justice he announced.

-Pedro Arrupe, Jesuit Superior General, 1980
+- Pedro Arrupe, Jesuit Superior General, 1980

 Students are encouraged to explore their own faith and spirituality through the retreats and service opportunities offered by our Campus Ministry, as well as to appreciate other world religions.
 Students also explore important questions involving ethical behavior and moral issues.
-Throughout the curriculum, attention is paid to the spirituality and ideals of St. Ignatius of Loyola and the Society of Jesus.
+Attention is paid to the spirituality and ideals of St. Ignatius Loyola and the Society of Jesus throughout the curriculum.